Community contest announced to resolve name beef

 Frank VanderSloot, owner of Honolulu Meat Co.
 LLC, is facing a lawsuit alleging federal trademark infringement and unfair competition filed by Kua ‘Aina Sandwich Shop.

-Hawaii Sustainable Beef and the ranchers who sell through the company ranchers have chosen to “resolve those concerns with the spirit of aloha, rather than take their “beef” to court,” according to the release.
+Hawaii Sustainable Beef and the ranchers who sell through the company have chosen to “resolve those concerns with the spirit of aloha, rather than take their ‘beef’ to court,” according to the release.

 The owners of both organizations are “pleased with the outcome,” according to the release.